Accessibility · EAA · EN 301 549 · WCAG 2.2

 The workflow.

-Watchdog's accessibility lens assesses the machine-checkable surface of WCAG 2.2 AA — and WCAG 2.1 AA, which EN 301 549 currently cites — and reports an honest coverage map that names the exact criteria it could and could not evaluate.
-A partial signal, since most success criteria require human judgement.
+The accessibility lens assesses the machine-checkable surface of WCAG 2.2 AA + 2.1 AA and reports an honest coverage map — naming the exact criteria it could and couldn't evaluate.
+A partial signal, stated as one.

-A signed-in member sets the WCAG-EM scope, works through every criterion — the gate enforcing honesty — and attaches supporting documents (a manual test report, screenshots) each criterion can cite.
-Every upload is hashed.
+A signed-in member sets the WCAG-EM scope and works every criterion; the gate enforces honesty; supporting documents (a manual test report, a pentest) attach with a hash.

 A named declarant signs.
-The declaration freezes into immutable, tamper-evident bytes (a SHA-256 you can re-verify); it may honestly conclude "does not fully conform" — signing attests the evaluation is complete and accurate.
+The declaration freezes into immutable, tamper-evident bytes — a SHA-256 you can re-verify.
+You may honestly conclude "does not fully conform."

-Download the ACR/VPAT with your evidence travelling inside it; optionally bind a contract profile to require a current signed declaration; and "Extend" re-issues it for the next scan in one click (re-running the gate).
+Download the ACR/VPAT with the evidence travelling inside it; optionally bind a contract profile; "Extend" re-issues for the next scan, re-running the gate.

 Make it binding